 What can you tell me about the shape in the middle?

 How are you going to draw regular octagon?

 What size are the eight internal angles?

-using the same pieces or even this one called
+using the same pieces (the second one is called Castle wall).

 Suggest making a design in which the octagon is not regular so the triangles can be any shape.
 Starting with a square with sides that are readily divided into three will make a pleasing pattern.